Ableton/link/README.md

 are new to Link should start there.
 The [Link.hpp](include/ableton/Link.hpp) header contains the full Link public interface.
 See the LinkHut projects in this repo for an example usage of the `Link` type.
+Similarly, [LinkAudio.hpp](include/ableton/LinkAudio.hpp) contains the documentation for the `LinkAudio` type and example usage is implemented in LinkAudioHut.

 ## Time and Clocks